 - If the Complainant, after the initial meeting decides to proceed with a formal complaint, he or she shall submit a written statement (the “Statement”) to the Director or the Coordinator of OEO.(2)The Statement must describe the conduct that is the basis of the complaint, including the name of the alleged offender (hereafter termed the “Respondent”), the date(s), time(s), and location(s) of the conduct, and the names of witnesses.
-If the Respondent is a student, the Coordinator of OEO will refer the matter to the Director of Conflict Resolution and Student Conduct Services in the Office of Student Affairs for resolution.
-(Hereafter, the Coordinator of OEO and the Director of Conflict Resolution and Student Conduct Services are termed the “Responsible Officer”.)
+If the Respondent is a student, the Coordinator of OEO will refer the matter to the Director of the Student Resolution Center in the Office of Student Affairs for resolution.
+(Hereafter, the Coordinator of OEO and the Director of the Student Resolution Center are termed the “Responsible Officer”.)

 - The Responsible Officer must promptly inform the Respondent of the allegation and the identity of the Complainant and provide a copy of the written Statement of the Complaint and any related material.

 - Reprisals against an individual who in good faith files a charge of sexual harassment are expressly prohibited and shall be treated as a separate violation of University policy.
 Intentionally false or malicious charges, however, are grounds for disciplinary action against the Complainant.